DSharpPlus/DSharpPlus/docs/articles/preamble.md

 ---

 > [!IMPORTANT]
-> This documentation is built from the newest nightly (prerelease) version.
+> This documentation is built from the newest nightly (prerelease) DSharpPlus version.
 >
 ## Knowledge Prerequisites